akjava/GWTUVExport/README.md

 [Materials from Blender to Three.JS: Colors seem to be different](http://blender.stackexchange.com/questions/34728/materials-from-blender-to-three-js-colors-seem-to-be-different)
 ###Model size problem
 maybe can not handle too big files.
+###Edge remaining problem
+this is not complete filled.some edge seems problem.you should extend area by yourself

 ##[Demo](http://akjava.github.io/GWTUVExport/war/GWTUVExport.html)